fivemoreminix/vrmnnvzn/story.md

 Since the war started rather unexpectedly, the government has not given the most attention to the training of each unit.
 The player is one of them -- this is their first day on the job, with very little training.
 They are told to disperse "only a couple hostilities in the area".

+**Choreography:** Initializing artificial intelligence "April" ...
+Core systems boot, no failures dete- [April]: Hello, {PLAYER NAME}.
+I'm April!
+If my systems are correct, the date is 2093.
+[Player]: It's 3086...
+[April]: Oh...
+I see.
+So how long have you been on this ship?
+[Player]: Today.
+Do you know anything about VRMNZ?
+[April]: No.. but I can tell you everything about the Centurion!
+[Player]: Centurion?..
+What, wait that's from a hundre- no these VRMNZ aren't from 2085, or whatever..
+These are new.
+[April]: For both of us, then.
+[Player]: I thought you were supposed to be helpful.
+[April]: Shut up.

+*Enemy wasp is not moving behind a wall the player cannot access.* [April]: I'm picking up very light movement past that rock face.
+There's something here...
+Wait!
+More, just ahead of us! *First enemy encounter is a bee, then a few, then a couple more.* [April]: They're like bees, but massive.

 ### 1 Enigma

 The player discovers something big while fighting: a vermin rune typograph.
 The wasps developed this written language to communicate only just a hundred years ago.
 Commander Cook is very interested in this discovery and he needs you to find who has been writing the messages.